ThomasLengeling/devart-template/project_posts/2014-02-25-Processing-meets-Custom-Search-API.md

     loadImage(path);
   }
 ```
-The String `path` will contain the path of the image found from the query,  we only need to retrieve the `path` of the image, this is because we can use a easy built in function from processing called `loadImage(path)`.
-This function loads images form any given path, it could be a local path or a URL path.
+The string `path` will contain the path of the image found from the query, we only need to retrieve the `path` of the image, this is because we can use a easy built-in function from processing called `loadImage(path)`.
+This function loads images from any given path, it could be a local path or a URL path.

 ![mining](../project_images/mining.png "processing")